Report an Illicit Discharge

 - Uncontaminated pumped ground water

-Please refer to the BMPs and FAQs found throughout this website and the local stormwater ordinances for more information on the local discharge requirements.
+Please refer to the BMPs and frequently asked questions (FAQs) found throughout this website and the local stormwater ordinances for more information on the local discharge requirements.